Chelseahu12/wildfire-simulation/README.md

 This is a wildfire insurance simulation model built for **ECON136** by Anya Dua, Chelsea Hu, and Maya Agarwal.

 ## Features
-- Converts county-level data of acreage in 3 risk tiers into home-level risk exposure
+- For each county, converts acreage in each risk tier into # homes in each risk tier
-- Assigns burn probability and property value to each home to compute expected loss
+- Assigns burn probability (randomized from its risk tier) and property value to each home (randomized from mean property value in county)
 - Allocates 10,000 homes across insurers based on:
   a.
-Market share
+Market share: Each insurance company gets a number of homes proportional to their 2023 market share.
   b.
-Equalized expected loss
+Equal expected loss: Each insurance company faces an equal expected loss from their contracts.
 - Outputs detailed Excel files for analysis

 ## Files